turingschool/career-development-curriculum/module_three/finding_opportunities.md

 There are more tools listed at the bottom of this markdown for you to consider, and we'll also discuss how you can create a system to keep yourself organized through suggested tools such as Trello and jobtrack.io.

-### Create a Job Searching Tracker
-First, start with a place to track all of your job search research and to-dos.
-We partner with jobtrack.io to give you accounts that we can help you track your job search progress with.

-#### Jobtrack.io
-[Jobtrack.io](https://jobtrack.io) was built specifically for job seekers.
-It allows you to track relationships with companies and where you are in the process, pulling in data about companies intuitively through its free Chrome extension.
-You are also able to manage versions of your resume and cover letters within the tool, and it will send you reminders to proceed in different steps of the process with companies.

-This [tutorial](https://drive.google.com/file/d/14SPY5CbL5hQj7JDxGrAnCMSkIgmLG78n/view?usp=sharing) can help you get started on using it effectively.

-#### Your Turn
-Take 10 minutes to set up your Jobtrack account now.

 ### Meetup Differently
 Meetup is traditionally used to find local networking groups.
 However, it can also be used to find companies you would like to work with.